BE GLAD® Events and Trainings

 The Guided Language Acquisition Design

-Project GLAD is an instructional model with clear, practical strategies promoting positive, effective interactions among students and between teachers and students.
-Project GLAD develops metacognitive use of high level, academic language and literacy.
-During the staff development, teachers are provided with the instructional strategies, the theory and research that support the model, and the curriculum model that brings these all together in the context of district and state frameworks and standards.
-The second part of the training is a demonstration session in the classroom where the model is demonstrated with students.
+GLAD is an instructional model with clear, practical strategies promoting effective interactions between students and students and teachers and students that develop metacognitive use of high-level language and literacy.
+During the staff development, teachers are provided with the instructional strategies, together with the theory and research that support the model, and the curriculum model that brings these all together in the context of district and state frameworks and guidelines.
+This includes 21st Century Skills, Common Core State Standards, integrated with NGSS & state Social Studies Standards.
+The second part is a demonstration session in the classroom where the model is demonstrated with students using an integrated CCSS based unit.

 Project GLAD is a United States Department of Education, OBEMLA, Project of Academic Excellence; a California Department of Education Exemplary Program, a model reform program for the Comprehensive School Reform Design, and training model for five Achieving Schools Award Winners.
 It was the recommended K-8 project by the California State Superintendent of Schools for teachers of English learners.
 It is also highlighted as a California Department of Education “Best Practices” program for Title III professional development funding.